 “Using a fungicide with strobilurin and triazole components is a great way to proactively prevent disease in your fields,” said Myers.
 “Fungicide use can also improve plant health and could ultimately result in an increase in yield and profit.”

-Bayer solutions for disease control
+Two Bayer solutions for your disease control

 Myers recommends using Delaro® fungicide for unmatched, broad-spectrum disease control.
 With two modes of action, Delaro provides preventive and curative effects to fight tough diseases and manage disease resistance in both corn and soybeans.
 In corn, Delaro prevents and manages diseases such as anthracnose leaf blight, gray leaf spot, northern corn leaf blight and southern rust.
 In soybeans, Delaro works to prevent and manage diseases such as aerial blight, brown spot, frogeye leaf spot and white mold.
 In addition, Delaro promotes healthy, dark green leaves for improved photosynthesis and increased stress resistance, resulting in improved plant health to better express the full genetic potential of your seed.
 Overall, as part of an integrated disease management program, Delaro may help prevent the previous year’s problem diseases in the upcoming growing season.